invap/rt-monitor-example-app/README.md

 (#hardware-software-system), respectively, for reference) that are discussed in detail in Section [ADC implementation and operation](#adc-implementation-and-operation) and Section [LCD implementation and operation](#lcd-implementation-and-operation).

 The project provides four implementations of the software level of the system (we will describe them in detail in Section [Implementations of the app](#implementations-of-the-app)), all sharing the same rationale and source code structure.
-Two of them use an implementation of the ADC with self logging capabilities, while the other two rely on the main program for logging the ADC behaviour.
+Two of them use an implementation of the ADC with self-logging capability, while the other two rely on the main program for logging the ADC behaviour.

 ## The software layer of the system as a structured sequential process